This is a friendly reminder that the deadline to submit nominations for the various 2023 ASCO awards is this Friday, January 13.

-The Association of Schools and Colleges of Optometry is now accepting nominations for the various achievement awards that will be presented at the ASCO Annual Leadership Luncheon in June 2022.
+The Association of Schools and Colleges of Optometry is now accepting nominations for the various achievement awards that will be presented at the ASCO Annual Business Meeting in June 2023.
 Below you will find a list of the various awards with a brief description of each.

 All submissions require the following to be considered by the Awards & Resolutions Committee: